ScriptTiger/IP/README.md

 # IP
+Tired of paying a subscription service to access an API to resolve geoIP data?
+Look no further!
+Resolving locally and maintaining your own database is easier than ever.
+This repo is everything IP: 32-bit/128-bit calculations, ping monitoring across multiple nodes, IPv4/IPv6 network calculations, geoip lookups.

 Using bitwise and otherwise calculations of numbers 32 bits and higher in a 32-bit environment to calculate 32-bit IPv4 and 128-bit IPv6 network information.

 Ping_Test: